 Donna has vast experience in both the corporate world and has played major roles in helping non profits become successful.
 Donna began her career in New York City traveling nationally for major cosmetic firm, where she specialized in training and marketing.
 She then expanded her career into marketing and managing Tax Shelter Investments.
 Several years later, her entrepreneurial skill helped her to open her own recruiting business which specialized in Technical Programmers for the airline industry.
 Through this venture, Donna contracted work for major airline to set up a new department “Technical Careers” where she was responsible for writing the charter, establishing a one million dollar budget, hiring the staff, and through all those changes was able to save the company 1.6 million in first year alone.
 She then started the new, “Technical Marketing” department, packaged and marketed the airline reservation system for 10 million dollars, working with CEO’s of middle sized International Airlines.
 Donna has also served the communities in which she lived through various volunteer capacities.
 She was a Special Events Coordinator for local community fair that was host to approximately 20,000 people over a 3 day weekend.
 She has served as a Girl Scout Leader, President of Council of PTA, PTSA for Eight Schools.
 Prior to becoming Executive Director of LOWA, she held a similar position as the Special Events Coordinator/ Fundraiser for Blue River Watershed Assoc. wherein she worked with business to sponsor efforts to clean up the Blue River.
 Donna has also organized events for approx 10,000 students in the Kansas City area over a 5 year period for the Kansas City Clean Streams Program and Water Celebrations.
 Donna is proud to have owned a lake home for 28 years and looks forward to making a positive difference in the Lake Area.

-Christy Fera is the President of LOWA and the owner of the Christy Fera Agency, LLC of American Family Insurance located in Camdenton, Missouri.
+Christy Fera is the owner of the Christy Fera Agency, LLC of American Family Insurance located in Camdenton, Missouri.
 Christy has been involved with LOWA as a volunteer since 2006, and opened her small business as well in 2006.
-Christy graduated from Truman State University ¡n 2001 with a Bachelor of Arts in Psychology, and moved to Camdenton in 2007 where she currently resides with her son.
+Christy graduated from Truman State University in 2001 with a Bachelor of Arts in Psychology, and moved to Camdenton in 2007 where she currently resides with her son.
 Her longtime interest in environmental protections, environmental education, and recycling projects make her a dedicated volunteer.
 Christy brings important business and financial skills as a volunteer for LOWA.
-She also serves as the President of the board of the Lake of the Ozarks Watershed Alliance Foundation, Inc. Christy ¡s involved in the local community through the Rotary club, and is a counselor and coordinator in the foreign exchange student program.
+She also serves the Lake of the Ozarks Watershed Alliance Foundation, Inc. Christy is involved in the local community through the Rotary club, and is a counselor and coordinator in the foreign exchange student program.
 The program is a partnership between the Camdenton Rotary Club, Rotary International, Camdenton Public Schools, and the Department of State.
 Christy is also a member of the Camdenton Chamber of Commerce, the Convention and Visitors Bureau, LX Council, and Canopy Church.

 Greg Stoner was born on March 29, 1962 in Northridge, California, just outside of Los Angeles.
 At the age of four, his family moved (thankfully, he says) to St. Charles, Missouri were he grew up hunting, fishing, and exploring the surrounding woods and creeks.
 Greg graduated from Saint Louis University in 1984 with a bachelor’s degree in biology and from University of Missouri – Columbia in 1987 with a master’s degree in biology.
 Greg has been employed with the Missouri Department of Conservation as a Fisheries Management Biologist since 1990 and has been stationed at Lake of the Ozarks since 1991.
 Greg, his wife Sherri, his son Alex (now in college in Colorado), and daughter Katie live on the Niangua Arm of Lake of the Ozarks outside of Camdenton.
 Greg enjoys hiking, photography, kayaking and is an avid “all species” angler – doesn’t matter what kind of fish is on the line as long as it pulls back!
 Type your paragraph here.